ninjulia/CODECADEMY_Jammming/README.md

 - Allow songs to be add/removed from playlist from search results
 - Allow user to change name of playlist
-- Placeholder functionality to add playist to user's account
+- Placeholder functionality to add playlist to user's account
 - Placeholder functionality to search Spotify

+### 2/12/23 (74-88)

+- Get a Spotify user’s access token
+- Send a search request to the Spotify API
+- Set logic on the search field and button to submit search term either via clicking the button or pressing "ENTER" key (with help from [Pluralsite.com](https://www.pluralsight.com/guides/how-to-enter-key-event-handler-on-a-react-bootstrap-input-component).)

+### 2/12/23 (89-96)

+- Save playlist to user's account
+- Send a search request to the Spotify API
+- Fixed issue with Playlist name resetting.
+Updated to <input value={this.state.playlistName} />